 I think the Allstate Challenge is a great experience.
 As an international student, it not only provided me with the opportunity to experience the diversity of international teams, but also gave me a better understanding of UKs companies.
 In this competition, I reaped the benefits of friendship, knowledge, teamwork, and won a prize of Amazon vouchers.
 I always thought the best part of a competition was the process, not the result.
 Thank you very much for the information that the School has given me to participate in this competition.

 While there has been significant progress in recent decades, gender equality remains an aspiration, rather than the reality, in many domains.
 Higher education is no exception.
-The UK is considered by many to be at the vanguard in terms of promoting equality within the sector, both as the result of the actions of individual institutions as well as sector wide initiatives such as Athena SWAN.
+The UK is considered by many to be at the vanguard in terms of promoting equality within the sector, both as the result of the actions of individual institutions as well as sector wide initiatives such as the Athena SWAN Charter.
 Nevertheless, problems persist.
 While women now make up over half of undergraduates at UK universities, the Higher Education Statistics Agency (HESA) reports that less than 50% of academic staff are female.
 Delving deeper, The Guardian suggests that one of the most significant concerns relates to career progression: ‘At senior levels, only a quarter of professors are women, and black women make up less than 2% of all female academic staff’.

 At Queen’s Management School (QMS) we are committed to identifying and addressing barriers to equality that affect our staff and students.
 QMS has a longstanding and increasingly active Gender Equality Team (GET) who are tasked with evaluating our activities and, where required, developing effective strategies for improvement.
 Dr Renee Prendergast, who serves alongside Dr Silviu Tierean as Athena SWAN Champion, states: ‘During my time at Queen’s we have made quite a lot of progress on gender equality, but we have still a long way to go.
 It’s great that we have a female head of school, but we need more women at senior levels in the school’.